 6. I don't need to do it now..I will do it when I retire

 You could travel, volunteer or learn a new skill when you are retired, but that could be a long way off.
-How do you know what your circumstances will be when you reach retirement age and you can never guarantee good health at that point (without sounding depressing).
+You don't know what your circumstances will be when you reach retirement age and you can never guarantee good health at that point (without sounding too depressing).
 Are you going to have enough income to go away, when you are no longer earning?
 You never know what the future will bring and why put it off, if you are in a position to do it now.

 7. I have a house and mortgage